kh40sx/infoset/README.md

 # Next Steps
 There are many dragons to slay and kingdoms to conquer!
 ## Contribute
+Here are a few things to know.

-Contributions are always welcome.
+1. Contributions are always welcome.
 Contact our team for more.
+2. View our contributor guidelines here: https://github.com/UWICompSociety/infoset/blob/master/CONTRIBUTING.md
+3. View our guidelines for committing code here: https://github.com/UWICompSociety/infoset/blob/master/COMMITTERS.md

 ## Mailing list
 Our current mailing list is: https://groups.google.com/forum/#!forum/gdg-jamaica
 ## New Features